 I’ve tried to highlight things that may be of particular interest to those of us who collect animal parts, and/or who buy and sell them either as-is or incorporated into art and other products.
 To that end, I’ve attempted to include information on restricted species, information on roadkill legalities, and permits/licenses for fur/antler/etc. dealers.
 The actual wording of the law itself should be taken as superior to my commentary.
-Again, I strongly urge you to read through all relevant laws and not just use this page as your only resource, and please do not take my advice as legal advice.
+Again, I strongly urge you to read through all relevant laws.
 If you don’t see a state’s law on a particular subject (for example, picking up roadkill), you may want to assume it is illegal until you can confirm otherwise with that state’s fish and wildlife department.

 It may be helpful to Google “[name of state/country] statutes”, click on the link for the official state website for these laws, and then look up the specific laws associated with fish and game, wildlife, natural resources, and similar topics.
 AnimalLaw.info is a collection of animal-related laws sorted by state and other metrics which may also be of interest.
 Be aware there may be local, city or county laws not listed here that you need to be aware of.